ANITA’S CHICKEN CURRY RECIPE

 • Eight medium/6 large onions finely chopped in a food processor or by hand.

-• 50ml rapeseed oil or ghee (you may need to add more) if you find the onions sticking to the bottom of the saucepan.
+• 50ml rapeseed oil or ghee (you may need to add more) if the onions stick to the bottom of the saucepan.

-• Dry spices: 4 bay leaves, four whole black cardamoms, and 12 green cardamoms.
-Once the curry is cooked, I pick out the whole black cardamom from the saucepan.
+• Dry spices include four bay leaves, four black cardamoms, and 12 green cardamoms.
+Once the curry is cooked, I remove the whole black cardamom from the saucepan.

-• 2 kg lean chicken thighs need to be skinless and boneless.
-Chicken breast won’t cut the mustard – it’s too dry and doesn’t have enough flavour.
-Each piece is chopped into 4-6 pieces.
+• Two kg of lean chicken thighs need to be skinless and boneless.
+Chicken breast won’t cut the mustard—it’s too dry and doesn’t have enough flavour.
+Each piece is chopped into four to six pieces.
 OR good quality lamb chopped into small cubes.

 • 800g fresh ripe tomatoes (blitzed in a food processor) or 2 x 400g tinned chopped tomatoes.